Broken toe

 Preparing for an appointment

-Your health care provider might refer you to a specialist in orthopedic surgery.
+Your healthcare professional might refer you to a specialist in orthopedic surgery.

 What you can do